How to prevent and treat summer rashes

 Take a cool bath or shower, or apply a damp cloth or ice pack for up to 20 minutes at a time, to ease itching.

-Skin allergies such as eczema (atopic dermatitis) may flare up in the summer due to exposure to pollen and in those who suffer from hay fever.
+Skin allergies such as eczema (atopic dermatitis) may flare up and cause more itching during summer, because of exposure to pollen and in those who suffer from hay fever.
 Again, areas where sweat accumulates are most likely to be affected.

 Eczema is characterised by dry, cracked and itchy skin and is treated with a moisturising emollient.
 Choose the right one for specific problems: